-At Spokane Valley Dentistry, we offer custom-designed oral appliances for the treatment of sleep apnea.
-If diagnosed with sleep apnea, you will wear an oral appliance that adjusts to the position of your jaw to ensure the airways are kept open while sleeping.
-The device is comfortable and should cause no problems for you or any sleeping partner.
+Spokane Valley Dentistry provides custom oral appliances that are designed to treat sleep apnea.
+Upon diagnosis, an oral appliance will be prescribed, which will adjust the position of your jaw to keep the airways open while you sleep.
+The device is designed to be comfortable and should not cause any discomfort to you or your sleeping partner.
 We may recommend other lifestyle changes as well such as weight loss, reduction in alcohol consumption, or elimination of sleeping medication.

 Spokane Valley Dentistry also offers the Vivos System® as a potential treatment for sleep apnea.
 The Vivos System has helped thousands of people transform their life and sleep better at night.

 Sleep apnea is a sleep disorder characterized by recurring interruptions in breathing.
 The lapses in breathing results in lower quality sleep and affects the body’s oxygen supply, which can result in serious health consequences.
 There are three main types of sleep apnea:

 - Obstructive sleep apnea.
 This is the most common form of sleep apnea and is caused by a person’s throat becoming overly relaxed while sleeping, blocking the airways and preventing normal breathing.

 - Central sleep apnea.
 This occurs when your brain fails to submit signals to your breathing muscles, resulting in not breathing for a short period of time.
 This is a rare form of sleep apnea.

 - Complex sleep apnea syndrome.
 Also known as treatment-emergent central sleep apnea occurs when someone has both obstructive sleep apnea and central sleep apnea.